Apply for Aid at UHCL

 Complete the Free Application for Federal Student Aid (FAFSA)

-File your FAFSA by the first of January for the upcoming fall semester.
-This ensures that we receive your FAFSA results by the priority deadline of January 15.
+File your FAFSA by February 15th for the upcoming fall semester to ensure we receive your FAFSA by the March 1 priority deadline.

-- Online: Free Application for Federal Student Aid (FAFSA)
+- To apply for FAFSA: Free Application for Federal Student Aid (FAFSA)

 Other Financial Aid Processes

 Verification is a process that all universities participating in federal aid programs have to complete.
 If the Central Processing System (CPS) selects you, you must complete verification in order to qualify for financial aid.
 If you are selected, we will send you an email requesting additional documents.
 Using these documents, we compare your data to the information on your FAFSA, and make corrections, if needed.

 Visit financial aid FAQ's for detailed information about the verification process.

 The Student Financial Aid Office recognizes the information used to calculate your Expected Family Contribution (EFC) may not accurately reflect the current financial situation for individual students and/or families.
 In this situation, we encourage students to submit documentation to make any necessary adjustments, through a process called Special Circumstances.